 The sequence-specific primers are complementary to the sequence of our interest.
 The sequence-specific primers are used in the one-step RT PCR because it required more amount of RNA.

-Although the specificity of the synthesis is very high in sequence-specific primers, it can synthesis only specific sequence from the total RNA.
+Due to the higher specificity of sequence-specific primers, it can synthesis only specific sequence from the total RNA.

 See the figure below,